 Diversity and Inclusion are more than Words for Us

-On Martin Luther King day, The French American Academy has implemented a workshop with its teachers and administration on the topic of Diversity and Inclusion.
+These past two years, on Martin Luther King day, The French American Academy has implemented a workshop with its teachers, administration and students on the topic of Diversity and Inclusion.

 Academic Excellence is not Everything